 - Inner ear

 The tympanum is a thick membrane that’s about 0.25 millimeters thick.
-It’s the only part of a tortoise’s ear that’s visible, as it covers the ear cavity under the tortoise’s eyes.
+It’s the only visible part of a tortoise’s ear because it covers the ear cavity under the tortoise’s eyes.

 It doesn’t block sounds out of the tortoise’s ears.
 It helps tortoises perceive vibrations easier and protects the inner part of the ear cavity.